gemfire/gemfire-examples/colocation/README.md

 ```
 Region<OrderKey, Order> accountRegion
 ```
 In order to store `Order` objects in the same member than their related customer info, a custom partition-resolved is needed: `OrderPartitionResolved`.
 When this partition resolver receives an `OrderKey` object, it returns the same key (the customer id) that was used to store the related customer.
-In this way, Geode applies the hashing policy over the same key for `Order`and `Customer` related objects and as a consequence, they are stored in the same member.
+In this way, GemFire applies the hashing policy over the same key for `Order`and `Customer` related objects and as a consequence, they are stored in the same member.

 ## Steps